 - What is an exit?
-How can you tell? - Can you spell the word "exit"? - When should you start to look for your exits? - What might you hear, see or smell in one of these places (classroom, movie theater, stadium, restaurant) that would be a clue that you need to go to your closest exit fast? - Who can point to the Exits in this room and tell the class where the exits are?
+How can you tell? - Can you spell the word "exit"? - When should you start to look for your exits? - What might you hear, see or smell in one of these places (classroom, movie theater, stadium, restaurant) that would be a clue that you need to go to your closest exit fast? - What sense helps you find where the Exits are? (eyes) - Option: Have teacher call on one student to front of class and ask them to close their eyes and point to the EXITS in the room.

-6.USE YOUR VOICE (Pages 12-13). (write on board: VOICE)
+6. USE YOUR VOICE (Pages 12-13, Activity Book).
+(Write on board: USE YOUR VOICE)